MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 These five principles might help you get started making your code more robust towards failures:

-1. Don't trust any code you didn't write.
+1. Don't trust any code you didn't write
-2. Don't trust consumers of your code.
+2. Don't trust consumers of your code
 3. Don't trust the environment your code runs in
-4. Offer graceful degradations.
+4. Offer graceful degradations
-5. Hide your internal data structures.
+5. Hide your internal data structures
-6. Assume the improbable.
+6. Assume the improbable

-For more information about robust programming, see [Robustness_(computer_science)](https://en.wikipedia.org/wiki/Robustness_(computer_science)).
+For more information about robust programming, see [Robustness (computer_science)](https://en.wikipedia.org/wiki/Robustness_(computer_science)).

 ### Principle: Don't trust any code you didn't write